durkesh250998/Thingspeak/README.md

 # Thingspeak
-Used to Send and receive data from Raspberry Pi
+Send and receive data from Raspberry Pi